itucsdb1520/itucsdb1520/docs/user/member2.rst

 You can update a existing engine.

-At Delete page you can do delete operations.
+At Delete page you can do delete operations with Engine,Creator or Cars names.

 Delete Page
 ^^^^^^^^^^^^^^^^